 In the Northern Hemisphere, German and Swedish scientists and engineers collaborated to create the passive house standard, which was established in the early 1990s.
 Suited best to cool temperate regions, such dwellings are hyper-insulated and very airtight.
-As a result, some only require passive heating (i.e., heat from cooking) to keep warm, while others slash their heat demand by about ninety per cent and enable far smaller heating systems to be installed.
-To achieve airflow, ventilation strategies are used, but, due to slower-than-average air circulation, it is recommended to avoid sources of indoor chemicals that can include outgassing from new carpets and furniture.
-Passive house designs are frequently complemented by passive solar, solar panels on the roof, and energy-efficient lighting.
+As a result, some only require passive heating (e.g., heat from cooking) to keep warm.
+Others slash their heat demand by about 90% and enable far smaller heating systems to be installed.
+To achieve airflow, ventilation strategies are used, but, due to slower-than-average air circulation, it is recommended to avoid sources of indoor chemicals.
+This can include outgassing from new carpets and furniture, paint and so forth.

-The passive house movement began in German-speaking countries and Scandinavia, but is increasingly spreading further afield, and includes a few in Australia.
+It began in German-speaking countries and Scandinavia, but is increasingly spreading further afield.
+Happily, it now includes a few instances in Australia.
 Initially restricted to domestic houses, it now extends to a range of other buildings, including supermarkets, tower blocks and schools.

 An important breakthrough was made for passive houses in February, 2016, when Dún Laoghaire-Rathdown County in south-east Dublin voted to adopt the passive house standard for all new buildings.
 The first of its kind in the English-speaking world, this motion was supported by councillors from nearly the whole political spectrum.

-Passive House Australia www.passivehouseaustralia.org
+Resources: Passive House Australia www.passivehouseaustralia.org

 Share this post